 Oh No!
 There’s Water Coming In!

-We were woken at 6am the next morning by the automatic bilge pump running.
-Colin emptied it completely and we went back to bed to see if was just the collected run off from filling the tanks and washing the boat.
-On looking in the bilge a few hours later, more water had gathered – we had a leak.
 After all the obvious possibilities were eliminated we were left with the stern tube and rudder stock as the suspects.
 The stern tube is easy to check as it under the aft cabin floor with a lift up hatch to get access.
 Other than a bit of salt and dirt buildup all was dry.
-The rudder stock isn’t so easy to access as it is under the bed – the bed with it’s many layers of wooden slats and several mattresses.
+The rudder stock isn’t so easy to access as it is under the bed.
+The bed has many layers of wooden slats and several mattresses.
 It was a rainy and windy day out anyway so might as well get on with removing them all.

 And yes, there was a bubbling of water up around the stock.
-Colin added some grease and I turned the helm with the hope that some of the grease would work its way down and close up any miniscule gaps.
+Colin added some grease and I turned the helm.
+The hope was that some of the grease would work its way down and close up any miniscule gaps.
 No luck, water was still seeping out.
 Next was to tighten down the stock a bit.
 Not so easy a job using the huge pipe wrench given the limted access.
 All done, the helm was turned back and forth to test out the fix.
 We waited…..
 No more water.
 A bit more grease and wait a while longer.
 Still dry.
 Phew!

 Sailing Details